 When I’d flown to Thailand, I had the incredible chance of being seated next to a super cool guy from Australia.
 You never land a cool person next to you on a plane.
 EVER.
 Yet I did, and I hadn’t hung out with him yet, because I’m insane.

 He picked me up on his rented motorbike, telling me how he rarely crashes as we cruised along.
 Very soothing, Matt.
-We headed down to see another friend at his hostel, as he had obtained some of the terribly illegal and much needed medicine for my brain.
+We headed down to see another friend at his timeshare, as he had obtained some of the terribly illegal and much needed medicine for my brain.

 But something magical happened as we arrived.
 Several people sat at a table, one pouring tea.
 He brought out tiny little cups, serving us each some tea, and never failing to top up our cups.
 Paul was originally from Russia, but had been studying the art of tea in China for quite some time.